ShishirPatil/gorilla/berkeley-function-call-leaderboard/README.md

 pip install vllm # If you have vLLM supported GPU(s) and want to run our evaluation data against self-hosted OSS models.
 ```

-BFCL uses vLLM for inference of opensource models.
-To run Mistral Models' function calling, you need to have `mistralai >= 0.1.3`.

 ### Evaluation Checker Setup (required for Java, JavaScript function calls)

 We use `tree-sitter` for AST parsing of Java and JavaScript function calls.

 The git clones need to be under the `gorilla/berkeley-function-call-leaderboard/eval_checker` directory.